The information below relates to the Queensland Academy for Science Mathematics and Technology (QASMT) campus only.

 Year 7 in 2023: Apply through the standard application process until applications close date.
 After standard applications close, apply through the Principal's discretionary process.

 Year 7 in 2022: The Standard Application Process has closed.
 Late applications can be submitted through the Principal's discretionary application process.
+Please note the next available testing day may not be until late 2021.

 There are no inter-academy transfers available to students who have enrolled at QASMT from Year 7.
 Students accepting an offer into Year 7 at the QASMT are committing to 6 years of program provision at that campus.
 Applicants can submit only 1 application per calendar year to Queensland Academies.